 via an Interview with Matt Connell, Fire Mountain Gems and Beads In-house Professional Jewelry Photographer

-You'll find many sources of photography tips on the internet, but few are focused on showing you how to photograph jewelry.
-Taking quality images of jewelry designs and beaded art can be a special challenge for new artists who want to save money and photograph their jewelry in their homes.
+You'll find many sources of photography tips on the Internet, but few are focused on showing you how to photograph jewelry.
+Taking quality images of jewelry designs and beaded art can be a special challenge for new artists who want to save money and photograph jewelry in their homes.

 Yet, having professional-quality photos of your work is a must.
 These photos will be used in creating your portfolio, advertising on your website, online shops, social media accounts and for submitting with jurored artisan fair applications.
-Use the following tips and guidelines from our own professional jewelry photographers to improve the overall quality of your photography.
+Use the following easy tips from our own professional jewelry photographers to avoid making simple mistakes when photographing jewelry and improve the overall quality of your photography.

 A 24x36-inch piece of diffusing material that is sturdy and semi-transparent (light can pass easily through, but is not clear like a windshield).
 The purpose of the diffusion material is to soften the highlights on the subject by spreading out the beam from the lamp.
 All of the following will work:

 Frosted plexi glass, 1/8 inch thick

 A 24x36-inch piece of foam or stiff poster board for reflecting the lamp light onto the item

 2 to 4 large "A" clamps to use as stands for the diffusing material

 A clean black or white background; another 24x36-inch piece of foam board is preferred, but paper or fabric is also suitable

 Photographing on a Flat Surface To assemble a set where the photographed jewelry will lay on a flat surface, follow these directions: